WAXQ: WAXQ (1993–present)

 On December 18, 1993, at midnight, WNCN signed off for good.
 The last selection was Joseph Haydn's Symphony No. 45 (also known as the "Farewell Symphony").
 A farewell message came from station president and general manager Randy Bongarten.
 After stunting with a nearly 12-minute loop of a ticking clock and construction sound effects, the station debuted a new, current-based, hard-edged album-oriented rock (AOR) format, along with new call letters WAXQ and the branding "Q104.3".
 The station launched with an "AC/DC A-to-Z" playlist; accordingly, the first song under the new format was the group's "Ain't No Fun (Waiting Round To Be A Millionaire)".

 The first on-air staff was Trent Tyler and Christine Nagy in morning drive time, Heidi Hess in middays, Ida Hakkila and Mark Razz in afternoon drive, Candy Martin (Candice Agree) in nights and Lark Logan in overnights.
 The station's first PD was Bob Elliot, who was replaced by Ron Valeri.
 Split into five-song blocks that focused on current hard rock favorites, also mixed in were classic rock tunes and cuts from bands not typically thought of as radio friendly (such as Type O Negative and Anthrax).

 At first, the ratings were low, as this format was not ideal during a time in which more people were listening to alternative rock than to mainstream hard rock or heavy metal.
 Also, during the mid-1990s, other New York City radio stations were playing alternative rock music, as WXRK went from classic rock to alternative and WNEW-FM was trying to go after a younger audience by adding alternative titles.

-In 1996, thanks to a deal involving a swapping of various broadcast stations, Viacom re-acquired WAXQ.
+In 1996, thanks to a deal involving a swapping of various broadcast stations, Viacom acquired WAXQ.
 After initial consideration was given for the station to turn to a country music format, management decided that there was a need for a full-time classic rock station in New York City.
 As a result, the station switched to classic rock at 5 a.m. on July 1, 1996.
 Research indicated that if WNEW-FM were to revert to an all-classic rock format, listeners would not return there due to the distrust for that station.
 As it turned out, WNEW-FM did unsuccessfully return to a classic rock format in January 1997, six months after WAXQ's flip.